sf-wdi-44/js-objects/README.md

 ![image](https://cloud.githubusercontent.com/assets/6520345/17868768/15cd042c-6865-11e6-87d8-2ebbd26ffbf4.png)

 As of today, we have been writing our Javascript code using mainly functions, Strings, numbers, and Arrays.
-You've written functions that can print patterns of text, you've accessed the DOM with jQuery, and listened for events on the page.
 We haven't yet gathered a bunch of strings, numbers, arrays, and functions into a single collection of information.
 This is where objects come in.
 An object is **a collection of key-value pairs** that all have some sort of relationship and are connected logically to one another.
 Below is an example of an object.

 ``` javascript
 // Literal Object Definition